rahulpasupuleti2024/newsapp/README.md

 The News App provides the following features:

 User authentication: Users can create accounts, log in, and log out.\
-Shopping cart: Users can add items to their shopping cart, view the contents of the cart and remove items.\
+Toggle view: Users can see the news articles in Grid or List view by clicking on the toggle button in the app .\
-Checkout: Users can proceed to the checkout process, enter their shipping and payment details and complete a purchase.
+News Details: Users can view the Full Details of the article on the seperate page by clicking on the respective article.

 ## Tech Stack
 The News App was built using the following technologies: